CLOSE SEARCH

 Solicitors to review your settlement agreement

-As one of the UK's larger and fastest growing law firms, we have specialist employment lawyers based in over 25 locations throughout England & Wales.
-We place great importance on service levels and responsiveness as well as high quality legal advice.
+As one of the UK's larger and fastest growing law firms, we have specialist employment lawyers based in over 25 locations throughout England & Wales including 10 offices in London.

-Our fees will typically be covered in full by the employer, so you will rarely pay us anything We are available to review a settlement agreement for you very quickly, so please do get in contact.
+Our fees will typically be covered in full by the employer, so you will rarely pay us anything.
+We are available to review a settlement agreement for you very quickly, so please do get in contact.

 What is a Settlement Agreement?